-Table 27: Messaging MO sub tree addition Service Provider Extension Node
+: Messaging MO sub tree addition Service Provider Extension Node

-Type property of the node is: urn:gsma:mo:rcs-sp:5.1:joyn:joyn-blackbird:Messaging:Ext

-Post-reconfiguration actions: The client should be reset and should perform the complete first-time registration procedure following a reconfiguration

-Associated HTTP XML characteristic type: "Ext"
+- Values: N/A - Type property of the node is: urn:gsma:mo:rcs-sp:5.1:joyn:joynblackbird:Messaging:Ext - Post-reconfiguration actions: The client should be reset and should perform the complete first-time registration procedure following a reconfiguration - Associated HTTP XML characteristic type: "Ext"

-4.5 Classification
+4.4 Classification

 The support of integrated messaging is mandatory for native device implementation and highly recommended for downloadable applications (due to known feasibility limitations for the latter).
-In particular, a downloadable application may implement the "two button experience (converged inbox)" by implementing a standalone chat application as for joyn Hotfixes [Hot Fixes]given the minimum added value of replicating the SMS history in a non-fully integrated messaging application.
+In particular, a downloadable application may implement the "two button experience" by implementing a standalone chat application as for joyn Hotfixes [Hot Fixes] given the minimum added value of replicating the SMS history in a non-integrated Messaging application.